-Many Seventh-day Adventists typically emphasize two distinct ways one may err with regard to diet.
+Adventists typically emphasize two distinct ways one may err with regard to diet.
 On the one hand, to eat meat, excessive sugar, or a generally unbalanced diet is seen as a violation of health principles.
 On the other hand, to eat pork, shellfish, or other foods specified as "unclean" in Leviticus 11 is seen as a violation of God's law and is "sinful" in a way that mere lack of regard for health is not.
 This paper calls such a qualitative distinction into question.

-There are two major problems with the way many Adventists use Leviticus 11 with respect to clean and unclean foods.
+way many Adventists use Leviticus 11 with respect to clean and unclean foods.
 First, Adventists are inconsistent.
 While parts of